Confluence 6.13 Upgrade Notes

 In Confluence 6.13.0 and 6.13.1 we continue to bundle the Oracle JRE, but it's very straightforward to switch to AdoptOpenJDK if you prefer.

 From Confluence 6.13.2 we bundle the AdoptOpenJDK JRE by default.
 You can choose to switch back to Oracle if you prefer.

 Head to Change the Java vendor or version Confluence uses for a step-by-step guide to changing the Java version for Confluence to use.

 Font configuration issue

 We have identified a font configuration issue that impacts Linux operating systems.
 You may need to install a font configuration package in order to install and run Confluence with AdoptOpenJDK.
-See Confluence Server 6.13 or later fails with FontConfiguration error when installing on Linux operating systems.
+See Confluence 6.13 or later fails with FontConfiguration error when installing on Linux OS.

 PDF export changes

 We've improved the styling of our PDF exports.
 Some of these fixes have changed the behaviour of the PDF.
 Here are some of the significant changes: